Overview

-Most sport tracking apps are built around one main activity: running, cycling, lifting, or a fixed training template.
-That works until the training week mixes gym sessions, climbing, runs, volleyball, cold plunges, saunas, and activity-specific notes that do not belong in the same generic form.
+Most sport-tracking apps are built around one main activity — running, cycling, lifting, or a fixed training template.
+That breaks down when a training week mixes gym sessions, climbing, runs, volleyball, cold plunges, and saunas, each with notes that don't belong in the same generic form.

-EffortMaxx is a personal multisport logging system built for that messier reality.
-The goal is to make one place where different session types can have different fields, preferences, and context without forcing every activity into the same structure.
+EffortMaxx is a personal multisport logging system built for that messier reality — one place where different session types carry different fields and context:

-- A climbing session should not ask for the same data as a run.
+- A climbing session shouldn't ask for the same data as a run.

-- A sauna or cold plunge should not be treated like a workout with distance and pace.
+- A sauna or cold plunge shouldn't be treated like a workout with distance and pace.

-This made EffortMaxx more of a configurable logging product than a normal fitness tracker clone.
+That makes it a configurable logging product rather than a fitness-tracker clone.

 Technical Approach